nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 Now suppose you have another computer (or "host"), say a remote server that has docker installed on it, and you have a container on it.
 Now you have your own host, with another container running and you'd like to estalish a Docker Network between the two.
 Docker needs to communicate with the remote computer and exchange information to synchronize the two docker daemons.

 This is not handled internally.
 Why?
-Because when you tke a step back from this setup, it's not really docker-dependant.
+Because when you take a step back from this setup, it's not really docker-dependant.
 The problem reduces to a data synchronization problem, between two (or more) computers.
 And this is not a new problem, that was "solved" before.
 Not much data needs to be stored, basically, what container is on which networks, the IP address of the host and the internal IP adress op the Network.

 In order to make this possible, Docker uses a (distributed) Key-Value store.
-A Key-Value store (KV-store in short) is a svery simple array-like "database".
+A Key-Value store (KV-store in short) is a very simple array-like "database".
 Values are relatively simple, and they are indexed by a key.
-There exists several popular and well-functionnign KV-stores, and thus Docker leveraged them.
+There exists several popular and well-functionning KV-stores, and thus Docker leveraged them.

 So the TL;DR of all of this is: in order to set up multi-host (or "overlay") Docker Networks, you install and setup a KV-store, configure your Docker Daemon to interface with it and you're done.
 How awesome is that?.